cp2017/webapp/README.md

 Then you can run a dev server by typing `ng serve`.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

-The application automatically starts an IPFS deamon from the Browser and shows you some details for it.
-Now you can also connect the angular app to the running ethereum client on your computer by providing the HTTP-RPC host address (default: http:localhost:8545/ ).

 ## Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `-prod` flag for a production build.